 2 - Start a Graphics Diagnostics session

 Now you're ready to start your first graphics diagnostics session.
-In Visual Studio, on the main menu, choose Debug, Graphics, Start Diagnostics, or just press Alt+F5.
+In Visual Studio, on the main menu, choose Debug, Graphics, Start Graphics Debugging, or just press Alt+F5.
 This starts your app under Graphics Diagnostics and displays the diagnostics session windows in Visual Studio.

 If you're running your app on Windows 10 and haven't installed the optional Graphics Tools feature yet, you'll be prompted to do so now.
 You must install it before you can use Graphics Diagnostics on Windows 10.